DigiMancer3D/iCS/README.md

 # iCS
-### An interactive Character Sheet Intelligently Acting with a custom open ended "Unlicense" to be used as a FOSS & Opened Table-Top System
+### An interactive Character Sheet Intelligently Acting with a custom open ended "Unlicense" to be used as a FOSS & Open Table-Top System
 ---
 ##### &nbsp;&nbsp;&nbsp; iCS is slowly becoming an "Intelligent Character Sheet" since the iCS system is doing some algo work and word recgonition.
-I don't think iCS will reach ICS standards very quickly but maybe one day iCS (interactive Character Sheet) will also be an ICS (Intelligent Character Sheet).
+I don't think iCS [interactive] will reach ICS [Intelligent] standards very quickly but maybe one day iCS (interactive Character Sheet) will also be an ICS (Intelligent Character Sheet).

 --
 ---
-### To play with iCS live, visit https://3dd.in/iCS or the use IFPS CID directly #QmNVmZ5LmRHnypPw8QDJYATGj6wxaRSspTQYYo1LS2SC5U to view, use & host
+### To play with iCS live, visit https://3dd.in/iCS or to use the IFPS, try snagging the CID directly #QmNVmZ5LmRHnypPw8QDJYATGj6wxaRSspTQYYo1LS2SC5U to view, use & host locally!

+### You can now download the most recent version release through Github!
+##### Look in the side panel or within the "Releases" section
 ---
 --